-Safety for children on the Internet is one of the biggest issues facing Australia’s youth.
-Parents are more concerned than ever about how they can actively protect their child while they are surfing the internet.
+Cyber Safety for children on the Internet is one of the biggest issues facing Australia’s youth.
+Parents are more concerned than ever about how they can actively protect their children while they are surfing the internet.
 It is important that parents and children are aware of these risks and of the steps they can take to minimise them.

 What are the risks?